alphagov/paas-tech-docs/README.md

 The official docs to give out to tenants are still the old readthedocs system hosted at https://government-paas-developer-docs.readthedocs.io/en/latest/ - however, that will change very shortly.

-The *temporary* URL for the new system is https://paas-tech-docs.cloudapps.digital/ - do not publicise this, give it to tenants etc. The permanent URL will be https://docs.cloud.service.gov.uk and will start working soon.
+The *temporary* URL for the new system is https://paas-tech-docs.cloudapps.digital/ - do not publicise this, link to it, or give it to tenants.
+The permanent URL will be https://docs.cloud.service.gov.uk and will start working soon.

 Do not update the docs content on the old system; update it here.